 Animals have grazed this land for many thousands of years, before settlement predominantly wallabies and kangaroos, since settlement predominantly cattle, sheep and horses.
 Animal protein for human consumption has almost always been part of the (agri)cultural practice of the land.
-Whilst a mob of up to eight kangaroos visit regularly they are not now a food resource.
+Whilst a mob of up to twelve kangaroos visit regularly they are not now a food resource.
 Animal protein production will continue from the land but off-site.
 For the time being part of the land will produce hay for cattle consumption on Anacotilla Springs at Second Valley.

 Anacotilla Springs is a beef production and ecological restoration project by Rob Malone and Pamela Wright.
-The property straddles the Anacotilla River and after a difficult and expensive fencing program, cattle have been excluded from the riparian zone for the first time in 150 years.
+The property straddles the Anacotilla River and after a difficult and expensive fencing and watering program, cattle have been excluded from the riparian zone for the first time in 150 years.
 Natural regeneration of the River Redgums is fantastic.

-On a fine autumn day (29 April), after the first rains had brought growth to pasture species and weeds alike, the potential pasture areas of Lot 50 were slashed.
+On a fine autumn day (29 April), after the first rains had brought growth to pasture species and weeds alike, the potential pasture areas of L50K were slashed.
 The aim; to promote new pasture growth for hay baling, provide ground mulch and knock down some weeds before seeding.
 Dan (from CL Contracting, McLaren Vale) spent seven hours on the tractor which gave the land a very different appearance.

 On a fine, late spring day (17 October) the first crop of hay was harvested from an area of about 2 ha producing 173 bales.